duartegroup/mlp-train/README.md

 ## For developers

 We are happy to accept pull requests from users.
 Please first fork mlp-train repository.
-We use pre-commit, Ruff and pytest to check the code.
-Your PR needs to pass through these checks before is accepted.
-Pre-commit is installed as one the dependecies.
+We use `pre-commit`, `Ruff` and `pytest` to check the code.
+Your PR needs to pass through these checks before is accepted. `Pre-commit` is installed as one the dependecies.
 To use it in your repository, run the following command in the mlp-train folder:

 ```
 pre-commit install
 ```

-Pre-commit will then run automatically at each commit and will take care of installation and running of Ruff.
+`Pre-commit` will then run automatically at each commit and will take care of installation and running of `Ruff`.

-## REFERENCES
+## References

 If _mlptrain_ is used in a publication please consider citing the [paper](https://doi.org/10.1039/D2CP02978B):